qameta/allure-docker-compose/README.md

 #### If you want to use external S3 storage like AWS S3, Azure S3, Google S3 etc... use this profile.
 Don't forget
 #### to edit .env variables
 8. minio-proxy

+#### Ldap auth.
+Doesn't work WITH default profile at the SAME TIME
+9. ldap

 ## Troubleshooting
 Docker Compose is Non Production kind of deployments, so using it means you assume all risks and take them.